-The Best Amazon Drive Alternative in 2024: Where to Move Your Data Before the Shutdown?
+The Best Amazon Drive Alternative in 2026: Where to Move Your Data Before the Shutdown?

 After over a decade of running its cloud storage service, Amazon has announced that Amazon Drive will be shut down in 2023.
-Luckily, there’s plenty of time left to check out other cloud storage services, such as these five Amazon Drive alternatives.
+Luckily, there’s plenty of time left to check out other cloud storage services, such as these seven Amazon Drive alternatives.

 Amazon has two cloud storage services: Amazon Drive and Amazon Photos.
 The latter is an unlimited cloud storage for photos and videos that comes bundled with Prime.
 Amazon has chosen to drop support for Amazon Drive, the more general storage service, to focus on Amazon Photos.
 This means users will have to find an Amazon Drive alternative.